FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_01_k8sinstall/03_01_02_k8sinstall.md

 ### use azure shell as kubenetes client

-To use Azure Cloud Shell as a Kubernetes client, ensure you have completed your deployment using Terraform in Azure Cloud Shell.
+To use Azure Cloud Shell as a Kubernetes client, ensure you have completed your provision using Terraform in Azure Cloud Shell.
 Azure Cloud Shell comes with kubectl pre-installed, facilitating Kubernetes operations.
-Follow these steps, assuming you've already deployed two VMs with Terraform, if not. use below command to deploy two VM to install kubernetes.

 ```bash
 cd $HOME/k8s-101-workshop/terraform